-Following her victory in the women’s US Open final, the Duchess of Cambridge sent a personal message to British tennis player Emma Raducanu.
+Following her victory in the women’s US Open final, Kate Middleton sent a personal message to British tennis player Emma Raducanu.

 In a nail-biting match in front of 24,000 fans at Arthur Ashe Stadium in New York on Saturday, the 18-year-old took on Canadian tennis star Leylah Fernandez, 19.

 Following her win, she took to Twitter.
 Kate expressed herself this way: “Congratulations on your incredible performances and historic Grand Slam win, @EmmaRaducanu!